 - Plug Ethernet cable into RJ-45 Ethernet connection at rear of Vista.
 Plug other end of cable into the computer directly or through USB Ethernet Adapter.
 Restart both the Vista and the Computer.

-- Open Command Prompt in the PC.
-Type in ipconfig and check the autoconfiguration IPv4 Address as well as the Subnet Mask.
+- Open COMMAND PROMPT in the PC.
+Type in IPCONFIG and check the AUTOCONFIG IPV4 ADDRESS as well as the SUBNET MASK.